 Proficiency exams for French and Spanish are offered in a group setting at the beginning of each fall and spring semester and are open to both new students and continuing students.
-The next test will be offered in January 2018.
-Once a room, date, and time have been assigned, an online registration form will be made available.
+The next test will be offered on Wednesday, January 17, 2018 in Foellinger Auditorium.
 Registration is required; you can't just show up and ask to be admitted.

 - If you are a new freshman or new transfer student, you need to have earned a qualifying score on the placement test in order to attempt the proficiency test.
 There is no fee to take these tests.

 Go here to register for the French Proficiency Exam or the Spanish Proficiency Exam.
 Doors open at 5:00 p.m., you must show your University ID to enter, and no one will be admitted after 5:30 p.m.

 - If you are a continuing sophomore, junior, or senior who wishes to take the French or Spanish proficiency exam in January 2018 for either course placement or course proficiency credit, please contact Debbie Kraybill and ask to be added to the registration list.
 There is no fee to take one of these tests.